data-dependent/osrs-guides/2t pisc swordfish.md

 <div style="text-align:center"><img src="https://i.imgur.com/Gwqc6Q4.gif" alt='Gear needed' width=500>

-The method works by being flinched for one tick, then interacting with the fishing spot on the skilling tick (ie the tick after the flinch).
+The method works by being flinched for a one tick delay, then interacting with the fishing spot on the skilling tick.
 Since most fishing spots remove your interaction with them after one tick when the skilling tick isn't in the past, there's no need to click off like in 2t teaks.
 (Note, most fishing spots have one or two ticks which are exceptions to this that allow for afk fishing.)

 ## Movement